Romance linguistics: Loss of the case system

-The most significant changes between Classical Latin and Proto-Romance (and hence all the modern Romance languages) relate to the reduction or loss of the Latin case system, and the corresponding syntactic changes that were triggered.
+The most significant changes between Classical Latin and Proto-Romance (and hence all the modern Romance languages) relate to the reduction or loss of the Latin case system and the syntactic changes that triggered.

 The case system was drastically reduced from the six-case system of Classical Latin.
-Although five cases can be reconstructed for Vulgar Latin nouns (nominative, accusative, genitive, dative, and ablative), for Proto-Romance this had been reduced to three: nominative, accusative-ablative, and genitive-dative.
+Although five cases can be reconstructed for Vulgar Latin nouns (nominative, accusative, genitive, dative and ablative), for Proto-Romance this had been reduced to three: nominative, accusative-ablative and genitive-dative.
 This system is preserved best in pronouns.
-In the West, the genitive-dative disappeared with the genitive replaced by de + ablative and the dative by ad + accusative.
+In the West, the genitive-dative disappeared with the genitive replaced by dē + ablative and the dative by ad + accusative.
 This left only two cases: nominative and oblique.
 (However, a morphologically unmarked genitive, the so-called juxtaposition genitive, syntactically still discernible, survives in Old French and Old Occitan, also leaving traces in Old Italian and some modern Italian dialects.)
-Some of the older Gallo-Romance languages (in particular, Old French, Old Occitan, Old Sursilvan and Old Friulian, and in traces Old Catalan and Old Venetian) preserved this two-case system well into the literary period, and in Ibero-Romance languages, such as Spanish and Portuguese, as well as in Italian (see under Case), a couple of examples are found which preserve the old nominative.
+Some of the older Gallo-Romance languages (in particular, Old French, Old Occitan, Old Sursilvan and Old Friulian, and, in traces, Old Catalan and Old Venetian) preserved this two-case system well into the literary period; and in Ibero-Romance languages, such as Spanish and Portuguese, as well as in Italian (see under Case), a couple of examples are found which preserve the old nominative.
 In the East, a genitive-dative made entirely of dative forms was retained but the nominative and accusative-ablative eventually merged.

-Concomitant with the loss of cases, freedom of word order was greatly reduced.
+Concomitant with the loss of case marking, freedom of word order was greatly reduced.
 Classical Latin had a generally verb-final (SOV) but overall quite free word order, with a significant amount of word scrambling and mixing of left-branching and right-branching constructions.
 The Romance languages eliminated word scrambling and nearly all left-branching constructions, with most languages developing a rigid SVO, right-branching syntax.
 (Old French, however, had a freer word order due to the two-case system still present, as well as a predominantly verb-second word order developed under the influence of the Germanic languages.)
 Some freedom, however, is allowed in the placement of adjectives relative to their head noun.
-In addition, some languages (e.g. Spanish, Romanian) have an "accusative preposition" (Romanian pe, Spanish "personal a") along with clitic doubling, which allows for some freedom in ordering the arguments of a verb.
+In addition, some languages (e.g., Spanish and Romanian) have an "accusative preposition" (Romanian pe, Spanish "personal a") along with clitic doubling, which allows for some freedom in ordering the arguments of a verb.